Mak2006/gcp-cloud-labs/Lab 5 Classify Images with Pre-built ML Models using Cloud Vision API and AutoML.md

 **What happens during training** Based on the training set it has done feature detection using multiple models and then selected the best one which worked best both on the training set and the cross validation set.
 The model requires a name.

 **Train has a cost**
 And Google gives a free tier for small training exercercises.
+This takes around 1 - 1.5 hours.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc0NDIzOTMxNCwxNjA0MDMxNzgxLC03Nj
+eyJoaXN0b3J5IjpbMTIyNjkwMjgzMiwxNjA0MDMxNzgxLC03Nj
 Q0ODczMTQsODA5MzYyOTIsLTE0NjcwODY2NTEsLTIwNzM3MTE3
 MV19
 -->